McSnappy/PUML/README.md

       exit(1);
     }

-With Out Of Bag Output And Feature Importance (truncated):
+With Out Of Bag Error Output And Feature Importance (truncated):

     Instances: 58101
     Correctly Classified: 46302 (80%)